maistra-prow-testing/test-infra/README.md

 # Test Infrastructure

-This repository is meant to hold all information required to deploy and run Maistra test infrastructure in an Infrastructe-as-Code fashion.
+This repository is meant to hold all information required to deploy and run Maistra test infrastructure in an Infrastructe-as-Code fashion. test

 ## Build Container